-

-The primary intended purpose for this feature is so that answer sets can be created for geographic regions in order to connect clients with local services.
-This can result in improved response time for the client and a reduction in long-haul network traffic.
+This feature's primary purpose is to create answer sets for geographic regions and connect clients with local services; this can improve client response times and reduce long-haul network traffic.

-In order to use the GeoIP features BIND must be built with GeoIP support by using '--with-geoip' in the configure step of the build process.
+To use the GeoIP features, BIND must be built with GeoIP support by using '--with-geoip' in the configure step of the build process.
 Without this build configuration BIND will not recognize the named.conf GeoIP extensions or be able to perform any GeoIP lookups.

 When built with GeoIP, named.conf supports the "geoip-directory" option.